A Low-rank Matching Attention based Cross-modal Feature Fusion Method for Conversational Emotion Recognition

 \subsection{Multimodal Feature Extraction}

-In the CER task, three types of modality data are included, i.e., text, video and audio.
+In the CER task, three types of modality data are included, namely text, video and audio.
 The feature extraction method of each modal is different, and the semantic information they contain is also different \cite{ghosh2022comma}.
-Next, we briefly introduce their data preprocessing methods.
+Next, we will briefly introduce their data preprocessing methods.

 \textbf{Word Embedding:} To obtain the feature vector representation of characters that computers can understand \cite{schuster2022bert}, we use the large-scale pre-training model BERT to encode text features.
 First, we use the Tokenizer method to segment the text to get each word and its index.
-We then feed them into the BERT model for feature encoding and use the first 100-dimensional features in the BERT model as our text feature vectors.
+We then feed them into the BERT model for feature encoding, and use the first 100-dimensional features in the BERT model as our text feature vectors.

-\textbf{Visual Feature Extraction:} Following Hazarika et al. \cite{hazarika2018conversational}, we use 3D-CNN to extract the speaker's facial expression features and gesture change features in video frames, which have an important impact on understanding the speaker's emotional changes.
+\textbf{Visual Feature Extraction:} Following Hazarika et al. \cite{hazarika2018conversational}, we use 3D-CNN to extract the speaker's facial expression features and gesture change features in video frames, which have an important impact on the model's understanding of the speaker's emotional changes.
 Specifically, we utilize 3D-CNN and a linear layer with 512 neurons to obtain video feature vectors with rich semantic information.

 \textbf{Audio Feature Extraction:} Following Hazarika et al. \cite{hazarika2018conversational}, we use openSMILE \cite{eyben2010opensmile} to extract acoustic features in audio (e.g., loudness, Mel-spectra, MFCC).
 Specifically, we utilize the $IS12\_ComParE1$ extractor\footnote{ http://audeering.com/technology/opensmile} in openSMILE and a linear layer with 100 neurons to obtain speaker audio features.